 The Waste Management Industry may find that it can absorb considerable amounts of sewage sludge through co-digestion of this material with other wastes, such as food waste, and by so doing maximise the use of existing anaerobic digestion plant.
 For example, sewage sludge varies very little seasonally, whereas many other organic waste AD plant feedstocks can be highly seasonal.
 The co-treatment of sewage sludge in a seasonally affected biogas plant may provide for a much more stable population of active biomass, in the reactor, allowing a highly beneficial synergistic use of sewage sludge when co-disposed.

 Sewage Sludge Digestion Ofwat Changes: A Conclusion

-Those business which innovate to co-dispose existing waste management industry organic materials which can generally be treated at much higher organic loading rates than sewage sludge, with sewage sludge will have a great opportunity now in the UK and overseas.
+The businesses that innovate and co-dispose existing waste management industry organic materials which can generally be treated at much higher organic loading rates than sewage sludge, in combination with sewage sludge will have a great opportunity from now on in the UK.

 Anaerobic digestion should no longer be seen as a process for stabilizing sludge by anaerobic treatment, but as an opportunity to recover the energy embedded in the substrate.